Lissy93/dashy/docs/authentication.md

 >It it recommended that you create groups specific for `Dashy`.
 Groups will allow you to display content based on group membership as well as limiting user access to `Dashy`.
 If you do not need this functionality, then you can forgo creating specific groups.

 >[!TIP]
 >You can use the application wizard to create the provider and application at one time.
-This is the recommended this route, but only the manual process will be outlined in this guide.
+This is the recommended route, but only the manual process will be outlined in this guide.

 ![image](https://github.com/user-attachments/assets/72e45162-6c86-4d6f-a1ae-724ac503c00c)